anschino/ccsl/page_research_conferences_domestic.md

 # Domestic conferences

+6. __Jihwan Moon*__,
+__"Proactive Eavesdropping for Cloud Radio Access Networks,"__
+presented in 2022 Summer Conference of Korea Information and Communications Society, 22 - 24 Jun.
+2022.

+5. __Jihwan Moon*__,
+__"Optimization on Power Allocation for Covert Communications in Time Division Multiple Access Networks,"__
+presented in 2022 Summer Conference of Korea Information and Communications Society, 22 - 24 Jun.
+2022.

 4. Zhilin Fu, Sangwon Hwang, __Jihwan Moon*__ and Inkyu Lee,
 __"A Codebook Design for FD-MIMO Systems with Multi-Panel Array,"__
 2021 Winter Conference of Korea Information and Communications Society, 03 - 05 Feb.
 2021.